-Join Gini von Courter for an in-depth discussion in this video Create a rule from scratch, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Create a rule from scratch, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] I met Carolina…at a conference in Chicago last month…and afterwards, when she returned to the UK,…she learned that the Landon in London in the West End…is going to be put in in a labyrinth…and she wants to know…if there will be similar efforts in the US.…I don't know, but I told her I do some research,…so I'd like to be able to create a rule…to capture the conversation that we're having…and also anything else about labyrinths…because now I sent information out…to a number of different companies…asking for information about labyrinths.…

 So, what I can do, if I wish,…is I could choose this message…and I could right-click and choose Rules…and say Always Move Messages From Carolina,…but that's not what I wanna do.…I actually want to create a rule…and I could say Subject contains Labyrinths…and get rid of everything else.…That's one way I could do this.…But what I'm going to do instead is go to Advanced Options…so that we can walk all the way through all of the options…for setting up a rule.…

 AuthorGini von Courter

 - Ignoring a conversation

 - Arranging email by date or by sender